Peter Phelps: Career

 Phelps began his acting career in the early 1980s with an ongoing role in the Network Ten teen soap opera The Restless Years produced by the Reg Grundy Organisation.
-After that series ended he had a starring role in new Grundy soap opera Sons and Daughters.
-It was Phelps who came up with the "Pat the Rat" moniker in the series.
+After the series ended he had a starring role in new Grundy soap opera Sons and Daughters.
+It was Phelps who came up with the 'Pat the Rat' moniker in the series.

-In 1988 he had a brief role in the mini series The Dirtwater Dynasty.
-Peter featured as David Eastwick, the first-born son of the main character Richard Eastwick, played by Hugo Weaving (who is less than six months older than Phelps).
+In 1988, he had a brief role in the miniseries The Dirtwater Dynasty.
+Peter featured as David Eastwick, the first-born son of the main character Richard Eastwick, played by Hugo Weaving (who is fewer than six months older than Phelps).

-From 1989–1990, he was one of the lifeguards (Trevor Cole) in the first season of Baywatch, and had a minor role in the film Point Break.
+From 1989 to 1990, Phelps played one of the lifeguards (Trevor Cole) in the first season of Baywatch, and had a minor role as a surfer in the film Point Break.
 He also had roles in A Country Practice and The Flying Doctors.
-In 1993, Phelps won an Australian Film Institute Best Actor award for his role in the G.P. episode, "Exposed".
+In 1993, Phelps won an Australian Film Institute Best Actor Award for his role in the G.P. episode, "Exposed".

-From 1998 until 2004, he starred in Stingers, a role that won him the 2002 Logie Award for Most Popular Actor.
+From 1998 until 2004, he starred in Stingers – a role that won him the 2002 Logie Award for Most Popular Actor.

-Phelps also played a recurring role as doctor Doug "Spence" Spencer on the medical drama, All Saints starting 4 October 2005.
+Phelps also played a recurring role as doctor Doug 'Spence' Spencer on the medical drama All Saints, starting 4 October 2005.

-In 2009, Phelps had a busy year.
-He appeared in two television dramas — Underbelly: A Tale of Two Cities playing detective inspector Joe Messina; and as Vince Marchello (Station Co-ordinator) in Rescue: Special Ops.
-Also in 2009, he also had a role as a police officer in the film Stone Bros.
+In 2009, Phelps appeared in two television dramas – Underbelly: A Tale of Two Cities, playing Detective Inspector Joe Messina; and as Vince Marchello (Station Co-ordinator) in Rescue: Special Ops.
+The same year, he also had a role as a police officer in the film Stone Bros.

 In 2009, he appeared in a new public awareness campaign by the NSW Rural Fire Service about the need to prepare for bushfires.
-This included television and radio advertisements.
-The campaign was subsequently adopted by the Tasmania Fire Service.
+The campaign included both television and radio advertisements and was subsequently adopted by the Tasmania Fire Service.

+In 2021, Phelps appeared in Channel 7’s series Australia's Sexiest Tradie.

+In 2023 Phelps appeared in Channel 7 soap Home and Away as Gary Morrow.
+Phelps also appeared in the theatre play La Cage aux Folles.
+Phelps in 2024 appeared in 7plus series Roast Night which was written by his co-star Rick Donald.
+Phelps was later announced to appear in ABC series Return to Paradise.

+Personal life

+In 2015, Phelps was one of many victims who were scammed by financial advisor Brad Sherwin who stole more than $400,000 of Phelps' superannuation.